deepjavalibrary/djl-demo/docs/training_model.md

 }
 ```

-As shown above , the trainer object, manages the lifcycle of training, form initialization to backPropagation on model.
-Trainer handles, loading dataset and batching during training.
+The trainer object manages the lifcycle of training from initialization to backPropagation on the model.
+The Trainer handles loading dataset and batching during training.